The DJIA/Gold Ratio

 Historical Target Ratios

 Every 36 to 48 years, the DJIA/Gold price ratio has been close to a 1 to 1 ratio, meaning they are both roughly equal in price.
-Ratio average is 1.56.
+Ratio average is about 1.55.

 For example: